< All Topics

 You can make sure your access point connection is good by disconnecting your wired Ethernet to the device checking that the “Heartbeat” indicator on the RUI Dashboard tab is blinking.

-Once you have configured your system’s Ethernet and WiFi settings, the last thing to do is to save those settings if you want them to be applied the next time you power up your NEPI device.
-Click the “Save” button in the CONFIGURATION section of this tab.
+Once you have configured your systems settings, the last thing to do is to save those settings if you want them to be applied the next time you power up your NEPI device.
+In the “Configuration” tab on the RUI’s “System/Device” tab, click the “Save” button in the CONFIGURATION section of this tab.
 You can also select specific NEPI subsystem settings to save by selecting them from the dropdown menu.
 The default is all subsystems.
 The “Reset” Button will restore the last saved configuration in case you made a change you want to revert back.

 Advanced Settings Controls